Parameters

 0 VALUE_UPDATED 0x01

-3-... value Value of the parameter.
-Size and format is described in the TOC
+3.. value Value of the parameter (size and format described in TOC)

-This packet is send by the Crazyflie when a parameters has been modified in the firmware.
+This packet is sent by the Crazyflie when a parameter has been modified in the firmware.
 This can for example happen when an app is controlling the Crazyflie autonomously.

-Deprecated: Use Get extended type V2 (0x07) instead.
-This command may have ambiguous responses if the extended_type value equals an error code (e.g., ENOENT=2).
+Deprecated: Use GET_EXTENDED_TYPE_V2 (command 0x07) instead.
+This command may have ambiguous responses if the extended_type value equals an error code (e.g., PARAM_NOT_FOUND=2).
 Currently not an issue (only extended_type=1 exists), but the V2 command provides an unambiguous format.

 Get the extended type of a parameter.